 One of the easiest ways to prevent mosquito bites is using good quality repellents from your local vet or horse supply store.
 These repellents can come in all different products such as cream and spray, and be sure to apply a small amount to start with in case your horse is allergic.

 If possible, keep your horses in their stables at dawn and dusk as this is when mosquitoes are most active.
-As well as this, you can also install fluorescent lights that don’t attract mosquitoes; turn the lights off all together; or install lights outside the perimeter to attract them away from the horses.
-Screening the stable windows and other entrances can alleviate the amount of mosquitoes around your horses when in the stable, as well as commercial mosquito traps.
+As well as this, you can also install fluorescent lights that don???t attract mosquitoes; turn the lights off all together; or install lights outside the perimeter to attract them away from the horses.

 Use fogging, fans and automatic overhead misting systems to eliminate mosquitoes within stables.